Protected

 if ip2

-does not represent an IP address.
+is not a valid IP address.

 Protected